 - Academic and industry scientists engaged in drug discovery research for neurodegenerative diseases and CNS

 - Business development and licensing professionals

 - Venture capitalists and other investors

 - Graduate students, PhD candidates and post-doctoral fellows

 The conference offers a variety of co-sponsorship and exhibition packages, customized to meet your company’s needs.
 Review the details on the Sponsorship and Exhibit pages and contact us today to secure your place at this year’s conference!

-The Alzheimer’s Drug Discovery Foundation invites applications for the 2015 ADDF Young Investigator Scholarships.
+The Alzheimer’s Drug Discovery Foundation invites applications for the 2017 ADDF Young Investigator Scholarships.
 Ten scholarships will be presented.
 These prestigious scholarships recognize early achievements and seek to encourage the career development of the next generation of research scientists.
+Submissions are due July 14th.
 Review more at the Scholarship page.

 - Poor 0%